Table of Contents

 Have you ever thought about how long to leave a grow light on?

-The range interval of 12-16 hours may be baffling.
+The range of 12-16 hours might be confusing.

-- Some plants only need 12 hours.
-If your grow lights work for 15 hours, the plant will wilt and die from too much light.
+Some plants require only 12 hours of light exposure.
+If your LED grow lights are on for 15 hours, the plant may wither and die due to overexposure to light.

-- Conversely, some may require 16 hours.
-If your grow lights only work for 12 hours, the plant will suffer from a lack of light and its growth will be stunted.
+But some plants may need as many as 16 hours of light exposure.
+If your grow lights only work for 12 hours, the plant may not receive sufficient light and its growth may be hindered.

 Light Requirements for Plants

-Many plants need about 12 hours of light per day to grow and thrive.
-Most plants need a certain amount of light for photosynthesis, which converts light energy into chemical energy to promote their growth and metabolism.
+Many plants need about 12 hours of light per day to grow and thrive, and some even more.
+This is because they need enough light for photosynthesis.

-- Tomatoes.
+• Tomatoes.
 Tomato plants need a lot of light to produce healthy, tasty fruit.
-They usually need 12-16 hours of light per day.
+The tomato grow light hours are 12-16 hours per day.

 Growth Cycle of Plants